Nyasha Junior: Career

 Junior is associate professor at the University of Toronto.
 She was previously associate professor of religion (Hebrew Bible) at Temple University.
 Her research examines intersections of gender, religion and race, including study of the life of evangelist Jarena Lee.
-She is also Visiting associate professor of Women's Studies and African-American Religions at Harvard University.
+She was also a visiting associate professor of Women's Studies and African-American Religions at Harvard University.
 She previously taught at Howard University.
 During her classes at Howard in 2014, she introduced preferred pronouns to the student roster.
 Elsewhere she has observed that: "Inclusion is not oppression, and student demands for greater inclusion are not bullying" with reference to university course alterations.
-She is described by Mitzi J Smith as being part of the third generation of womanist biblical scholars - although she personally does not identify as a womanist scholar.
+She is described by Mitzi J Smith as being part of the third generation of womanist biblical scholars—although she personally does not identify as a womanist scholar.
 Her work on the life of Moses has been viewed as a starting point for how he can be seen as "the subject of feminist inquiry, not just the object of feminist critique".

 In her first book, An Introduction to Womanist Biblical Interpretation, Junior compares feminist and womanist interpretations of the Bible and argues that "womanist biblical interpretation [was] a natural development of African American women engaging in activism instead of simply [as] a response to second-wave feminism".
 The book offers readers an understanding of how the lived experience of black women influences their interpretations of Christianity.
 It was one of the first texts to introduce womanist biblical interpretation.

 Junior has co-authored a book on Samson with Temple University colleague Jeremy Schipper.

 The project and subsequent book, Reimagining Hagar, was inspired by the insistence of some of her students that of all the female biblical characters, Hagar was the most strongly associated with blackness.

 As of 2020, Junior is involved in a research project with Harvard Divinity School titled "The Resurrection of Jarena Lee".
 Jarena Lee was a Black Christian preacher denied ordination in the 1800s and who, in 2016, was posthumously ordained by the African Methodist Episcopal Church.